 To start using it, search for Neve from the dashboard and install it.
-The premium license comes in the form of an addon plugin that unlocks additional features.
-So, be it free or premium, the base theme is the same.
+The premium license comes in the form of an add-on plugin that unlocks additional features.
+So, be it free or premium, the base theme remains the same.

 After installing, there are two routes to take: